sgkhusal/42-GNL/README.md

 #### Return values:
 - 1 if readed a line
-- 0 if end of file
+- 0 if reached end of file
 - -1 if error

 ## How to use